 12. Flip sides while you put your baby to sleep

-Baby’s flat head is real.
-It does happen.
-In order to avoid flat spots on your baby’s head, make sure you switch sides when you put them to sleep in the crib or bassinet.
+Babies tend to develop flat spots on their heads due to extensive laying down on one side.
+To prevent flat spots on your baby’s head, make sure you switch sides when you put them to sleep in the crib or bassinet.

 You can use these flat head prevention pillows to avoid flat head syndrome.

-13. Do not wake up a napping baby
+13. Do not wake up the baby from a nap

 Make yourself a coffee and enjoy a few minutes of ME TIME.